LizardByte/Sunshine/docs/source/about/third_party_packages.rst

 Third Party Packages
 ====================

-..
-Danger:: These packages are not maintained by LizardByte.
+.. danger:: These packages are not maintained by LizardByte.
 Use at your own risk.

 AUR
 ---